eng3001/Motif_Mark/README.md

 - -f : The path to a FASTA file containing genes/mRNAs, with exons in uppercase and introns in lowercase.
 - -m : A text file with a list of motifs.
 Each motif should be on an individual line.
 Motifs may contain IUPAC ambiguous nucleotides.
 - -o : The path and name of the output png file.
 - -t : Molecule type of input fasta file.
-DNA (Contains Thymine) or RNA (contains Uracil).
+DNA (contains Thymine) or RNA (contains Uracil).